-Expert Review: Nansen & Me—My Time in Svalbard on the Intro to Spitsbergen Cruise
+Expert Review: Nansen & Me—My Time on the Svalbard Explorer Cruise

 March 19, 2021 • Nick Mitchell

-AdventureSmith Explorations’ Nick Mitchell writes this Introduction to Spitsbergen: Fjords, Glaciers & Wildlife of Svalbard cruise review from his time aboard the 128-guest Ocean Adventurer.
+AdventureSmith Explorations’ Nick Mitchell writes this Svalbard Explorer: Best of High Arctic Norway cruise review from his time aboard the 128-guest Ocean Adventurer (when the trip was titled Introduction to Spitsbergen: Fjords, Glaciers & Wildlife of Svalbard).
 Learn about taking an Arctic cruise or Svalbard Cruise in early season, what wildlife Nick saw and why he recommends kayaking in the Arctic, plus insights into the best time to visit Svalbard to see polar bears.

 A vintage 1893 photo of famous explorer Nansen stands on shore with one foot on an ice berg staring at the Fram expedition ship stuck among thick icebergs.